seantarogers/Cqs/README.md

 Overview
 ------
-A high performance Cqs architecture implemented in MVC using Dapper, Entity Framework, Simple Injector and claims based authorisation.
+A Cqs architecture implemented in MVC using Dapper, Entity Framework, Simple Injector and claims based authorisation.

 To Run
 ------